Learn About Anxiety

-Once the diagnosis of Anxiety Disorder is made, the next order of business is treatment.
+Once the diagnosis of an anxiety disorder is made, the next order of business is treatment.

-The subject of this article is Medication, though that is by no means the only treatment available for an Anxiety Disorder.
+The subject of this article addresses medication, though that is by no means the only treatment available for an anxiety disorder.

-Medication is not always the primary or even only option.
+Medication is not always the only or even primary option.

-If medication is a treatment you and your psychiatrist decide to pursue, I hope it is helpful to understand more about how they work.
+If medication is a treatment you and your psychiatrist decide to pursue, it is helpful to understand more about how these medications work.

 Anti-anxiety medications can be grouped into a few categories: